17 Questions To Ask A Photographer

 7. Check a few albums or galleries.

-Ever heard the saying, “Even a broken watch is right twice a day?”
-Photographers take thousands of images over a single year.
-That’s why I recommend asking to see a couple of full session galleries so you can determine if they are a broken watch or consistently good across the board.
+That’s why I recommend asking to see a couple of full-session galleries.
+This way, you can determine if they are a broken watch or consistently good across the board.
 You wanna have difficulty picking your favorite image because they’re all so good, not because there aren’t enough good ones.

-• Make sure the images are sharp!
+- Make sure the images are sharp!

-• Check for composition, and how people are posed and staged.
+- Check for composition and how people are posed and staged.

-• Look for minor, out-of-place details.
+- Look for minor, out-of-place details.
 Did the photographer catch the stray water bottle, exit sign, or tree branch sticking out of someone’s head?

 8. What planning help do they provide?

-Ask your photographer if they can help you with picking clothes, locations, parking, posing, etc. This is also a moment for vulnerability.
-If you’re worried about your jawline, a cowlick, the shape of your nose, or some other feature – bring it up and ask how that photographer will assuage those fears during the shoot.
+This is also a moment for vulnerability.
+If you’re worried about your jawline, a cowlick, the shape of your nose, or some other feature, bring it up and ask how that photographer will assuage those fears during the shoot.

 9. Do they help with Posing?

-I know, I know.
-We all want to look candid and natural and free.
-Well, you need some direction to get started and you’ll want a photographer who provides that.
-Otherwise, your free and natural pose may not match the composition and lighting the photographer is using.
-Check that your photographer is good with giving the level of the direction you want or need to feel comfortable.
-You may want a photographer to tell you exactly how far apart your fingers should be spread and at what angle to hold your wrist.
+Check that your photographer is good at giving the level of direction you want or need to feel comfortable.
+You may want a photographer to tell you exactly how far apart you should spread your fingers and at what angle to hold your wrist.
 Ask your photographer about their posing style to see if it works for you.

 10. Do they have backups?

-• For birth or wedding photography, you’ll want to ask your photographer if they bring backup gear to the shoot: cameras, memory cards, lights, etc. For other types of photography, it’s helpful but not mandatory for your photographer to have backup gear because most photography niches can be rescheduled and reshot.
-It’s a pain and it’s annoying, but that’s the reality.
-Still, it’s nice to know that they have backup gear just in case.
+For other types of photography, it’s helpful but not mandatory for your photographer to have backup gear because most photography niches can be rescheduled and reshot.
+It’s a pain and annoying, but that’s the reality.
+Still, it’s nice to know they have backup gear, just in case.

-• Ask a photographer if they back up your images and for how long.
-I always download and copy all session images to two separate hard drives before I even start editing the images just in case something happens to my memory cards or computer.
-The other benefit is if you lose your digital images because of a computer crash or your prints because of an emergency at your house, you can possibly contact your photographer and get your images again.
+The other benefit is if you lose your digital images because of a computer crash or your prints because of an emergency at home, you can contact your photographer and get your pictures again.
 I hold onto all delivered photographs forever because computers fail or Apple has eliminated that port from their latest machines.
 Make sure your photographer has your back.

 11. Do they have contracts?

-• Not every venture ends well.
+Not every venture ends well.
 It’s a sad fact of life.
-To ensure that you and the photographer are protected and you get what you paid for, ask your photographer for the services contract.
-You’ll also learn small details of things your photographer will and won’t do that you would never consider to ask (like if they charge for travel and at what rate).
-If they don’t use a contract, I would not recommend working with that photographer.
+To ensure that you and the photographer are protected and get what you paid for, ask your photographer for the services contract.

-• Additionally, ask if they have a model release.
-This may be part of the services contract or a completely separate contract.
-Effectively, this allows the photographer to use any images from your session for their marketing materials and social media.
-I have clients who work in government and want a minimal footprint online.
-If you don’t feel comfortable with it, don’t sign it or ask that the language be removed from the contract.
-Your privacy and comfort should be respected completely.
+Additionally, ask if they have a model release.
+It may be part of the services contract or a completely separate contract.
+Effectively, this document allows the photographer to use any images from your session for their marketing materials and social media.

 12. Do they have insurance?